Project Readness Package

 - The design shall comply with all applicable RIT Policies and Procedures.
 The team's design project report should include references to, and compliance with all applicable RIT Policies and Procedures.

 - Wherever practical, the design should follow industry standard codes and standards.
-The team's design project report should include references to, and compliance with industry codes or standards.
+The team's design project report should include references to, and compliance with appropriate industry codes or standards.

 - Specific Regulatory considerations (i.e. UL, IEEE, FDA, FCC, RIT)

 - RIT Risk Management Office.
 Dr. Patru will take care of all necessary waivers and approvals.
 However, the team is responsible to notify the latter of such needs in a timely fashion.
 Note that the review process can take between four and ten weeks!!!